UlyssesWu/Agency/README.md

 **Agency** is a .NET lib for Remote Dynamic, based on [dynamitey](https://github.com/ekonbenefits/dynamitey).

 ### Remote Dynamic?
 WTF?
-Remote Dynamic means to share a object between processes (usually using .NET Remoting) without the type to be known (using `dynamic` instead).
+Remote Dynamic means to share objects between processes (usually using .NET Remoting) without the type to be known (using `dynamic` instead).
 It will be useful when the type is complex or changes frequently.

 ### Demo
 Server: